-To date, COVID-19 has not impacted the Company's ability to supply product demand for FC2 At the start of the pandemic, we did experience some temporary disruption to our manufacturing facility due to the implementation of local government policies.
-On March 16, 2020, the Malaysian government issued an order closing non-essential businesses in that country due to the COVID-19 pandemic.
+To date, COVID-19 has not impacted the Company's ability to supply product demand for FC2.
+We have experienced, and continue to experience, some temporary disruptions to our manufacturing facility due to the implementation of government policies.
+On March 16, 2020, the Malaysian government issued an order closing nonessential businesses in that country due to the COVID-19 pandemic.
 As a result, the sole facility where the Company manufactures FC2 was unable to manufacture or ship product starting March 16, 2020.
-Because FC2 is a health product, the Company received an exemption to reopen the facility with limited staff to ship existing inventory on March 27, 2020, to reopen for manufacturing with 50% of the regular number of workers and social distancing requirements on April 20, 2020 and to return to 100% of the regular number of workers but with continued social distancing requirements.
-The Company has had a sufficient quantity of FC2 inventory both inside and outside of Malaysia to continue to satisfy customer demand.
-The Company has adopted measures to protect the employees at its Malaysian facility, to respond in the event an employee at the facility is determined to have tested positive for COVID-19, and to mitigate the impact of COVID-19 on the Company's Malaysian manufacturing facility is subject to government mandates to counter COVID-19 or encounters labor or raw material shortages, transportation delays or other issues, our ability to supply product to our customers could be disrupted.
-There have been no additional closures of non-essential businesses by the Malaysian government.
+Because FC2 is a health product, the Company received an exemption to reopen the facility with limited staff to ship existing inventory on March 27, 2020, to reopen for manufacturing with 50% of the regular number of workers and social distancing requirements on April 20, 2020 and to return to 100% of the regular number of workers but with continued social distancing requirements on May 4, 2020.
+On June 1, 2021, the Malaysian government issued a nationwide lockdown order placing limitations on social and economic activity in the country.
+The Company was able to secure the required approvals, as a health product, to continue to partially operate by reducing the number of employees physically allowed in the facilities to 60% of the total workforce.
+On July 3, 2021, the lockdown was strengthened in the region in which the Company operates and the Company entered into a two week period ceasing all operations, in common with similar manufacturing businesses.
+On July 19, 2021, after allowing some time for staff testing, operations resumed at the required levels of 60% of the total workforce.
+The Company has partially mitigated the disruption to production by changing staffing patterns.
+Furthermore, the Company has enrolled staff in a vaccination program that has commenced and is ongoing.
+From time to time, we have temporarily paused operations as part of our contact tracing protocols and to allow for cleaning and disinfection of our production facility.
+The Company has had and continues to have a sufficient quantity of FC2 inventory both inside and outside of Malaysia to satisfy customer demand.
+We do not anticipate that the recent closure, or currently ongoing reduced operating capacity, will have a material impact to the Company's consolidated operating results in the fourth quarter of fiscal 2021 or foreseeable future periods.
+The Company continues to operate enhanced health and safety protocols to protect the employees at its Malaysian facility, to respond in the event an employee at the facility is determined to have tested positive for COVID-19, and to mitigate the impact of COVID-19 on the Company's Malaysian manufacturing operations.
+However, no such measures can eliminate risks relating to the COVID-19 pandemic, and if the Company's Malaysian manufacturing facility is subject to future government mandates to counter COVID-19 or encounters labor or raw material shortages, transportation delays or other issues, our ability to supply product to our customers could be disrupted.